d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 $$L = l(\mathbf{o}, y).$$

-According to the definition of $\ell_2$ regularization that we will introduce later, given the hyperparameter $\lambda$, the regularization term is
+As we will see the definition of $\ell_2$ regularization to be introduced later, given the hyperparameter $\lambda$, the regularization term is